+We believe we have a conservative financial position characterized by modest leverage, a strong hedge position and ample liquidity.
 We have entered into hedging contracts covering a total of approximately 173 Bcf of our natural gas production from April 1, 2010 through December 31, 2014 at a weighted average index price of \$6.38 per Mcf.
 For the nine months ending December 31, 2010, we have hedged approximately 23.6 Bcf of our production at a weighted average index price of \$6.13 per Mcf.
 On November 17, 2009, we completed an offering of \$375 million principal amount of our 9.375% senior notes due 2017.
-On January 19, 2010, we completed an offering of \$150 million additional principal amount of our 9.375% senior notes due 2017.
-On May 12, 2010, the borrowing base under our senior secured revolving credit facility was redetermined at \$400 million (the maximum available under the facility).
+On January 19, 2010, the borrowing base under our senior secured revolving credit facility was redetermined at \$400 million (the maximum available under the facility).
 As of such date, after giving effect to the redetermination, we had approximately \$361 million of available borrowing capacity under our senior secured revolving credit facility.